apecloud/kubeblocks/docs/user_docs/cli/kbcli_org_switch.md

-      --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --database string                database name
-      --disable-compression            If true, opt-out of response compression for all requests to the server --host string                    the host of database
-      --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
+      --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --disable-compression            If true, opt-out of response compression for all requests to the server --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
-      --match-server-version           Require server version to match client version -n, --namespace string               If present, the namespace scope for this CLI request --password string                the password of database
+      --match-server-version           Require server version to match client version -n, --namespace string               If present, the namespace scope for this CLI request --request-timeout string         The length of time to wait before giving up on a single server request.
-      --port int                       the port of database
-      --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
   -s, --server string                  The address and port of the Kubernetes API server
       --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used
-      --token string                   Bearer token for authentication to the API server --user string                    the user of database
+      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use
 ```

 ### SEE ALSO

-* [kbcli bench pgbench](kbcli_bench_pgbench.md)	 - Run pgbench against a PostgreSQL cluster
+* [kbcli org](kbcli_org.md)	 - kbcli org is used to manage cloud organizations and is only suitable for interacting with cloud.

 #### Go Back to [CLI Overview](cli.md) Homepage.